Writers' Council Profiles

 Journalist, novelist, poet, editor

 Carol is a prize-winning journalist.
-She has published two young adult novels with Canadian publishers.
-She is a contributor to the recently published non-fiction immigration anthology Coming Here, Being Here (Guernica Editions).
+She has a forthcoming adult fantasy novel and has published three young adult novels with Canadian publishers.
+She is a contributor to the non-fiction immigration anthology Coming Here, Being Here (Guernica Editions).

-Membrane, Carol’s YA fantasy was published by Fierce Ink Press in July, 2013.
-Her first novel, a YA story called Charged, was published by James Lorimer in 2008.
+Riptides, Carol’s most recent novel, was published by Moose House Publications in 2021.
+Membrane, Carol’s YA fantasy was published by Fierce Ink Press in July, 2013, and will be re-issued by Moose House in 2022.
+Her contemporary YA novel, Charged, was published by James Lorimer in 2008.

 Atlantic Journalism Awards, Best Magazine Article 2011